NagisaSano/KpopDoxHunter/README.md

 - This is a **toy project** to explore automated doxxing detection; it is not production-grade.
 - The corpus and queries are intentionally tiny and biased toward Felix / Stray Kids for simplicity.
 - The Flask server runs with `debug=False` by default; enable debug only in development.
 - Network failures and empty results are logged; empty CSVs are no longer written.
+Quota/403/429 responses now stop the scan explicitly.